formlio/forml/docs/feed.rst

 Contextual Feed Selection
 -------------------------

+only one feed can be selected - can't mix multiple feeds

 Feed Providers
 --------------

 Among the different *provider* types, :doc:`Feeds <feed>` are unique as each instance usually needs to be special implementation specific to the given platform.
-Part of the feed functionality is to resolve the :ref:`catalogized schemas <io-catalogized-schemas>` to the physical datasets known to the platform.
+Part of the feed functionality is to resolve the :ref:`catalogized schemas <io-schemas>` to the physical datasets known to the platform.
 This might not be always possible via configuration and the whole feed needs to be implemented as code.
 For this purpose, the *system* and *user* configuration directories are also potentially searched by the provider importer so that the custom feeds can be placed there.